Korean One Ginseng Tea (高麗人參茶) - Ginseng Root - 3g x 100 (300g)

-This Korean Ginseng tea is manufactured in granular form and is designed to be taken any time, any place.
+This Korean Ginseng tea is manufactured in granular form from the extract of Korean ginseng and is designed to be taken any time, any place.

 White Ginseng is a 4 to 6 year old ginseng that is sun-dried, or dried by indirect heat after its thin layer of skin is peeled away.
 This technique helps to keep the original shape of the plant intact as well as reducing water content to about 14% or less.
 Drying in the sun bleaches the root to a yellowish-white colour.

 Unlike Red Ginseng, the unique thing about White ginseng in terms of processing method is the fact that it is not steamed but instead naturally sun-dried.

 Store in a cool and dry place.
 Made in Korea.